Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 These labs will include practice with:

 - [Linux] - A command line driven OS based on a kernel of the GNU/Linux operating system.
-- [Bash] - Bash is the shell, or command language interpreter, for the GNU operating system.
+- [Bash] - Bash is the shell, or command language interpreter, for the GNU operating system. (coming soon) ⏱
 - [Bash Scripting] - A way to automate repetitive tasks. (coming soon) ⏱
 - [Docker] - Docker is a software platform that allows you to build, test, and deploy applications. (coming soon) ⏱
 - [Jira] - Software development tool used by agile teams. (coming soon) ⏱